-If you were a bona fide resident of American Samoa for the entire tax year, but not a U.S. citizen or resident, certain credits and deductions may not CAUTION be available to you.
+If you were a bona fide resident of American Samoa for the entire tax year, or were considered a bona fide resident of American Samoa for the CAUTION entire tax year under the special rules for the year of a move (see Pub.
+570, chapter 1), but not a U.S. citizen or resident, certain credits and deductions may not be available to you.

 Self-employed individuals.
-If you were self-employed and your net earnings from self-employment were \$400 or more, you will generally have to pay self-employment tax on those earnings even though you may exclude them from your gross income.
+If you were self-employed and your net earnings from self-employment were \$400 or more, you will generally have to pay self-employment tax on those earnings even though you may exclude the earnings from your gross income.
 Use Schedule SE (Form 1040) to figure any self-employment tax due.